 Energy Efficiency Rating Guide

-Information about the energy efficient ratings used for homes and home appliances in the UK.
+Information about the energy efficiency ratings used for homes and home appliances in the UK.

 There are two energy efficiency ratings labels you’ll likely see in your daily routine.
-Ones that look at the energy consumed by white goods such as fridges and freezers and the other as part of the home information pack sellers need to obtain when they sell their homes.
+Those that look at the energy consumed by white goods such as fridges and freezers, while the other is for property, which is required when selling a home.
 We look at both here.

 Energy Performance Certificates